somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 # [work in progress] A practical guide to debugging/troubleshooting kubernetes applications - Mastering Logs, Events, best industry practices and kubectl for Seamless Debugging and Insights.
 ## Introduction
 Welcome to my in-depth exploration of Kubernetes application logging.
-This guide will equip you with the knowledge and tools to demystify the inner workings of kubernetes applications through effective logging and debugging techniques. <br/><br/>
+This guide will equip you with the knowledge and tools to demystify the inner workings of kubernetes applications through effective logging and debugging techniques. <br/>

 This blog will help to effectively debug and analyze kubernetes applications to make things easy for architects/developers to orchestrate containers by Kubernetes.
 Given that Kubernetes is complex, knowing where to look for that data and how to interpret it can be tricky but very important.
 I have applied these techniques/strategies and industry best practices to troubleshoot critical issues resulting in faster resolution times.
-You will get all the Kubernetes logging & debugging essentials right here and can fix critical Kubernetes issues much faster now with this actionable guide.
-Kubernetes debugging and issue resoltion will become effortless. <br/><br/>
+You will get all the Kubernetes logging & debugging essentials right here and can fix critical Kubernetes issues much faster now with this actionable guide. <br/>

+# Why master Kubernetes logging?
+Below are the crucial benefits if anyone masters the techniques, strategies and industry practices mentioned in this blog (most of which I have applied).

+* `Pinpoint issues rapidly & Bottleneck identification`: Logs expose performance bottlenecks or resource constraints affecting application's operation.
+By analyzing log data, customers can pinpoint bottlenecks and take steps to optimize application's performance.
+They help to diagnose problems quicker and with more precision. <br/>
+* `Informed decision-making`: Through log analysis, architects/customers gain a deeper understanding of application's behavior and its interaction with the underlying infrastructure.
+This knowledge can empower customers to make informed decisions about future optimizations, resource allocation, and configuration changes.<br/>
+* `Gain deeper application insights`: Understand how applications behave, optimize performance, and ensure smooth operation. <br/>
+* `Boost debugging efficiency`: Leverage targeted techniques for effective troubleshooting mentioned in this actionable guide. <br/>

 # Linux and Docker
 To be effective in container orchestration using Kubernetes - a good knowledge of Linux & Docker is required because it all starts from there.
 Without Linux its difficult to go far.
 Don't worry - learning curves hold you back!
 I've curated a set of free, high-quality resources to jumpstart your Linux and Docker skills.
 Below are the video courses & articles to master them.<br/>